 The Jump Scare in Rivendell where Bilbo abruptly turns Gollum-esque and lunges for the ring.

-Never Live It Down: While more of a Base Breaker than a scrappy, Frodo is often accused and criticized for doin' nothing but get his ass saved for the trouble he's in.
-Many, however, tend to forget that he chose to bear the weight of the One Ring which is physically and mentally wearing him down throughout the entire trilogy.
+Never Live It Down: While more of a Base-Breaking Character than a scrappy, Frodo is often accused and criticized for doin' nothing but get his ass saved from the trouble he's in and abusing poor Sam.
+Many, however, tend to forget that he chose to bear the weight of the One Ring which is physically and mentally wearing him down throughout the entire trilogy, and that said "abuse" is due to the Ring warping his mind.
 The results would no doubt be the same if another person were to take up the task.

 Billy Boyd is actually the oldest of the four main Hobbit actors, and was in his early 30s when the films were made.